Adams Morgan: Transportation

 Adams Morgan is not directly served by the Washington Metro system.
 The station nearest to Adams Morgan, Woodley Park station, is in the Woodley Park neighborhood, but was renamed "Woodley Park–Zoo/Adams Morgan" in 1999 to reflect the station's proximity to Adams Morgan.
 The station was renamed "Woodley Park" with "Zoo/Adams Morgan" as a subtitle in 2011.

-The southernmost parts of the neighborhood near Rock Creek Park are closer to the Dupont Circle station, while the northeastern parts of the neighborhood are closer to the Columbia Heights Station.
-In March 2009, the Washington Metropolitan Area Transit Authority (WMATA) began operating a DC Circulator bus route connecting the center of Adams Morgan with both Metro stations.
+The southernmost parts of the neighborhood near Rock Creek Park are closer to the Dupont Circle station, while the northeastern parts of the neighborhood are closer to the Columbia Heights station.

+The Washington Metropolitan Area Transit Authority (WMATA) operated a DC Circulator bus route connecting the center of Adams Morgan with both Metro stations.
 The area is also served by several WMATA Metrobus lines, including the 42, 43, 90, 92, 96, H1, L2, S2, and S9.

 Education

 The District of Columbia Public Schools is the public school system.

-Adams, Reed, and H.D.
-Cooke elementary schools all have international populations, with children from over 30 nations in attendance.
-Latino and African-American children comprise the majority of students in the public schools.
+Part of the neighborhood is assigned to Oyster-Adams Bilingual School (K-8), part is assigned to Marie Reed Elementary and Columbia Heights Education Campus, and part is assigned to H.D.
+Cooke Elementary and Columbia Heights Education Campus.
+The entire neighborhood is assigned to Jackson-Reed High School.

-Oyster Adams Bilingual School, the neighborhood K-8 school, was formed in 2007 by the merger of John Quincy Adams Elementary School in Adams Morgan and James F. Oyster Bilingual Elementary School in Woodley Park.
+Oyster-Adams Bilingual, the neighborhood K-8 school, was formed in 2007 by the merger of John Quincy Adams Elementary School in Adams Morgan and James F. Oyster Bilingual Elementary School in Woodley Park.
 The Adams campus serves grades 4-8 and the Oyster campus serves grades Pre-Kindergarten through 3.

 The Marie Reed Elementary School, with its Learning Center, built in 1977, was extensively remodeled and reopened in 2017.

 H.D.
 Cooke Elementary School is at 2525 17th Street; it was renovated in 2009 as an environmentally friendly green building.

-Part of the neighborhood is assigned to Oyster-Adams K-8, part is assigned to Marie Reed Elementary and Columbia Heights Education Campus, and part is assigned to H.D.
-Cooke Elementary and Columbia Heights Education Campus.
-The entire neighborhood is assigned to Jackson-Reed High School.

-City politics
+Local politics

 Adams Morgan is a part of Ward 1, and is in the service area of Advisory Neighborhood Commission 1C, the Adams Morgan Advisory Neighborhood Commission.
 The ANC covers the area between Harvard Street and Rock Creek to the north, Florida Avenue and U Street to the south, 16th Street NW to the east, and Connecticut Avenue to the west.